 Obtaining ACCNS-AG certification demonstrates you have mastered certain skills, knowledge and abilities that distinguish you as an adult-gerontology clinical nurse specialist (CNS) across the spectrum of wellness through acute care.

-Once you have reviewed the information below and are ready to sit for the ACCNS-AG exam, you may apply online or submit a paper application.
+Once you have reviewed the information outlined below and are ready to sit for the ACCNS-AG exam, you may apply online or submit a paper application.
 The ACCNS-AG exam fee includes:

 ACCNS-AG Exam Information

 The Certification Exam Policy Handbook provides detailed testing and policy information.
-The ACCNS-AG Exam Handbook includes exam-specific information, including the application/honor statement and test plan.
+The ACCNS-AG Exam Handbook includes exam-specific information, including an application/honor statement and test plan.